 Business torts are civil wrongs (usually money) as opposed to criminal (incarceration) conduct.
 These torts include fraud or breach of fiduciary duty by partners or LLC members, wrongful interference by competitors with client relationships or interference with future economic opportunities.

 Trademarks are words, phrases, symbols or designs that identify the source of goods of one party from those of other parties.
-A service mark is the same as a trademark, except that service marks identify and distinguish the source of a service rather goods.
+A service mark provides the same protection as a trademark to identify and distinguish the source of a service rather goods.
 Trademarks registered with the United States Patent and Trademark Office (USPTO) provide substantial money damages for infringement regardless of actual monetary loss.

-A trade secret is legally defined as any information that has value in the marketplace as a result not being generally known in commerce.
-When reasonably protected, trade secrets can have more long-term value than a patent.
-Patents must disclose to the public both the invention and how to create it in exchange for a 20-year monopoly.
-A trade secret has no such restriction and can last forever if properly protected.
-The longest running trade secret in commerce today is the formula for Coca-Cola, dating back to the late 1800’s.
+A trade secret is defined as any information that has value in the marketplace as a result of not being generally known in your industry.
+The longest running trade secret today is the formula for Coca-Cola, dating back to the late 1800’s.